-It’s easy to stop going to the gym but so much harder to get back into it if you’ve had a long break.
+It’s easy to stop going to the gym, especially during a pandemic, and so much harder to get back into it if after a long break.
 Maybe you’re on your way to recovering from an injury, maybe you’ve just come back from a holiday (lucky you!), or maybe you lost your way for some time there.
 Whatever it is, here are some pointers on how to get back to the gym after taking a long break and what to expect.

 1. Don’t expect to be at the same level you were before

-Unfortunately, regardless of whether you are a runner, weightlifter, or crossfitter, taking time off from exercise means that you will lose some of your abilities.
-It doesn’t mean that you’ll never be on the same level or surpass it.
-It just means that you may start at a lower weight or longer running time than before your break.
+Unfortunately, regardless of whether you are a runner, weightlifter, or Crossfit enthusiast, taking time off from exercise means that you will lose some of your conditioning.
+It doesn’t mean that you’ll never get back to the same level or surpass it.
+It just means that you may start at a lower weight or shorter running time than before your break.
 This is completely normal.

 Let’s take someone who lifts weights as an example.
 After 1-2 weeks, you may not really see or feel much of a difference.
-2-3 weeks without the gym may see you lose some lean muscle mass.
-You might start losing actual muscle around the 4-week mark and more.
+But 3-4 weeks without going to the gym may result in some lean muscle mass loss.
+You might start losing actual muscle around the 4-week mark.

 2. Be patient